Skip to content

 Preparation for surgery

-Proper preparation is essential for a safe surgery and an excellent result.
+Proper preparation is essential for safer surgery and a better-planned result.
 I follow a strict protocol that I share with each patient during the consultation.

 Pre-operative exams